 What Is SQL Server And How Does It Work?

-The humble beginnings of SQL date back to the 1970s, when IBM laboratories developed a breakthrough in database software known as “System R.” For the storing of data on System R, SQL was created.
-Initially known as SEQUEL, the name still sometimes used as an alternative pronunciation for SQL, but was later renamed to SQL.
+The humble beginnings of SQL date back to the 1970s, when IBM laboratories developed a breakthrough in database software known as "System R." Known initially as SEQUEL, but changed to SQL, it allows for data storing on System R.

-SQL standard has met a lot of changes along the years.
-These changes have added to the functionality of SQL based programs.
-These include
+The SQL standard has changed over the years.
+These changes have added to the functionality of SQL-based programs and include:

 - XML Support